Advising and Registration in Your First Year

 Closely integrating course work with production opportunities, Bennington drama trains students as creative and versatile theater artists.
-Ranked by the Princeton Review in the top ten for “Best College Theater,” the College offers students a thorough grounding in virtually every dimension of theater-making: acting, directing, playwriting, devising, theatre history, dramatic literature, dramaturgy, stage management, and design (set, costume, lights, projection, and sound).
-Students are encouraged to take only one performance-based course (e.g. Actor’s Instrument) in your first term.
+Ranked by the Princeton Review in the top fifteen for “Best College Theater,” the College offers students a thorough grounding in virtually every dimension of theater-making: acting, directing, playwriting, devising, theatre history, dramatic literature, dramaturgy, stage management, and design (set, costume, lights, projection, and sound).
 Students auditioning for a play, prepare a short monologue (up to two minutes).
 While memorized monologues are preferred, first-time auditioners are welcome to audition script in hand.
 Auditions take place during the first week of term.
 Further details will be available at the first Drama Forum of the term and on the callboard in VAPA.

 Want to study a language?

 At Bennington, students learn a language while creating with it.
 From day one, reading and writing, listening and speaking are all directed towards discussing complex cultural ideas, leading students to perform, tell stories, conduct research, create art objects, and analyze cultural artifacts.
 We offer Chinese, French, Japanese, and Spanish language and culture courses.
 We also offer a course on teaching languages and send our students to local schools to teach languages and cultures.